How to take UFPLS with your ii SIPP

 UFPLS stands for Uncrystallised Funds Pension Lump Sum.

-'Crystallisation' is the process of taking cash from your pension - so 'uncrystallised funds' basically means money you haven't taken from your pension yet.
+'Crystallisation' is the process of moving funds into drawdown and testing your pension against the Lifetime Allowance.
+So 'uncrystallised funds' basically means any funds you have not designated for drawdown.